GfSE/SpecIF/documentation/02_Concepts.md

 ### XML representation

-In release 1.0 of SpecIF no XML representation is defined.
+In release 1.0 of SpecIF no XML resp.
+RDF representation is defined.
 But it may be done in future releases.

 ## Web API

-Beside the possibility to store SpecIf data in files, it is also possible to store the data in other physical storage options like SQL- and NoSQL-data bases.
+Beside the possibility to store SpecIf data in files, it is possible to persist the data in other physical storage options like SQL- and NoSQL-data bases.
 To get a common access point for all SpecIF data a Web API definition is part of the SpecIF.
 The Web API definition uses the technologies of Swagger/OpenAPI to define endpoints and data models to create, read, update and delete (CRUD operations) SpecIF data.

 ## Multilingualism